The Alex Baum Bicycle…

 It’s Aristide Maillol’s Air.
 From something I read on the internet I think there are six of her around but how can I confirm and where are they all?
 Ms Google doesn’t seem willing to give it up…

 The Story of Our Walk.
-Kaitlin had a play date today so Lilly and I went for a walk just we two and we saw so many interesting things.
+Rome had a play date today so Lilly and I went for a walk just we two and we saw so many interesting things.

 Here is Lilly’s story: “We saw a big tall palm tree and It’s Lilly! and HI, that’s a lemon tree and that’s a shadow, Lilly’s shadow and Granny’s shadow, and yellow leaves.”